MartinP7r/blog/_posts/2024-03-19-creating-a-tip-jar-with-storekit-2.md

 ## StoreKit

-We create our products either on App Store Connect or through the new store configuration file inside Xcode.
+We create the new store configuration file, and our products either through this configuration file inside Xcode or directly on App Store Connect.
+It is possible to synchronize the products you create on either one via a button in Xcode.

 ![](https://i.imgur.com/rSrSV85.png)